 Environmentally preferable purchasing (EPP) is the procurement of goods and services that cause less harm to humans and the environment than competing goods and services that serve the same purpose.
 The products and services procured under such a policy may include those that:

-- contain recycled
+- contain recycled content,

 - minimize waste,

 - are energy efficient and/or have renewable energy systems, and

 - reduce the amount of toxics disposed or consumed by the user.

 Environmentally Preferable Purchasing.
 Geared first to help federal purchasers, this site can help local and state governments, green vendors, businesses large and small -- and consumers.

 DoE Environmentally Preferable Purchasing.
 This site offers information on purchasing requirements, how to imbed the requirements into Environmental Management Systems, purchasing approaches, availability of products, education tools, tracking/reporting, and success stories/technology transfer and benefits information so sites can quickly find the required products that meet all the performance, regulatory, cost, etc. specifications.